Last Updated on

 Scotch Halloween Cocktail

-To make the Professor’s Poisoned Apple cocktail, we started out using a bit of fresh local apple cider.
+To make these dry ice cocktails, we started out using a bit of fresh local apple cider.
 Apple cider is one of those flavors that really fits its season.

 It’s pleasingly tart with a crispness that feels like the chill of a fall morning, while still having enough satisfying sweetness that it is a real treat.
 Apple cider pairs well with all kinds of spirits which makes it a great mixer in cocktails.
 Especially in cocktails with warm brown spirits like scotch or bourbon that are commonly found in fall and winter cocktails.
 So, it perfect fits with this Scotch Halloween Cocktail!

 Speaking of warm brown spirits, we went with a combination of a scotch and amaretto as the base of this cocktail.
-The amaretto brings a sweet nutty character to the cocktail.
+The amaretto brings a sweet nutty character to these dry ice cocktails.
 It seems to counter the natural tartness of the apple cider.
 A splash of scotch brings a dark toasty edge and the peaty smoke flavor reminded us of a cool fall evening around a fire pit with friends!

 We wanted the Professors Poisoned Apple cocktail to be an eye catcher.
 While apple cider, scotch and amaretto make for a great flavor combination, the tan color isn’t exactly bright and flashy!
 We know that a bright color is a good way to make a drink stand out, especially at a party!
 So of course, we decided to mix in another great fall flavor, cranberry juice.

-Not only was the cranberry juice a nice red, the addition of the cranberry juice bringing just the right amount of sourness that rounded out the cocktail.
+Not only was the cranberry juice a nice red, the addition of the cranberry juice bringing just the right amount of sourness that rounded out these dry ice cocktails.

 What Ingredients are Needed for the Professor’s Poisoned Apple Cocktail?